 What To Avoid When Moving Overseas

-Having helped hundreds of people go offshore over the years, I have witnessed upfront many of the mistakes people make when moving overseas.
+Having helped over 1,500 clients go offshore over the years, we have witnessed upfront many of the mistakes people make when moving overseas.
 These are the big three you will want to avoid:

 1. Don’t Be Addicted To One Country

 Let’s say you ant to go to Spain because everyone tells you that Spain is the best.

 Here’s the problem: Spain looks great on paper – there are beaches, a colorful culture, and great food.
 But you know what else Spain has?

 And there is only so much you can do about them.

 If you were to move to Spain, you would almost always be subject to moderate to high tax rates.
 And if you pursue Spanish citizenship, you would eventually be subject to Spain’s wealth tax.

 When people consider moving overseas, they often think that a holiday destination is the best country to live in the world.
 But then the realities begin to set in, and they realize that they were treated much better as a tourist.